 Here’s a sample of what a Test Permit could look like:

-Fun fact: If you pass the UPCAT, your Identification Number becomes your Student Number which serves as your unique identity as a UP student.
+Fun fact: If you pass the UPCAT, your Identification Number becomes your Student Number, serving as your unique identity as a UP student.

 - Be early.
-There are hundreds of thousands of applicants every year in the UPCAT.
-As such, the application process may take a very long time to accomplish.
-As much as possible, try to gather all of the necessary documents and requirements beforehand and process your UPCAT application as early as you can.
+There are hundreds of thousands of applicants every year for the UPCAT.
+The application process may take a very long time to accomplish.
+As much as possible, try to gather all the necessary documents and requirements beforehand and process your UPCAT application as early as possible.
 Remember: there have been cases where applicants lose their chance to apply for the UPCAT due to missing the deadlines.
 You can’t be too careful.

 - Keep all your documents in one folder.
-When processing your application, it’s best to bring all of your documents related to the application process in one folder.
-You should also make photocopies of the documents and even bring extra 2×2 pictures.
-Sometimes, you will be asked to show a certain document or certificate.
-It will save you a long trip back home/to your school if you do.
+When processing your application, it’s best to bring all your documents related to the application process in one folder.
+You should also make photocopies of the papers and even bring extra 2×2 pictures.
+Sometimes, you will be asked to show a specific document or certificate.

 - Always check for updates.
-Make it a habit of checking the UPCAT website or the official UPCAT social media accounts every day.
+Make it a habit of daily checking the UPCAT website, official UPCAT social media accounts, and your UPCAT-registered email address.
 Deadlines may shift due to unforeseen circumstances, so it’s best to be prepared.

-- Bring your own pen, stapler, and a glue stick.
-This is for when you are asked to fill out or affix something while applying.
+- Bring your pen, stapler, and a glue stick.
+When asked to fill out or affix something while applying, you will need them.
 Not only will it be more convenient for you, but it will also save you time looking for a pen to borrow.

 1. When will be the next UPCAT?